Cephalowat/PSFalcon/cloud-connect-aws/README.md

 ### Parameters

 `-Mode`: Mode for provisioning.
-Allowed values are 'manual' or 'cloudformation' [Default: manual]
+Allowed values are 'manual' or 'cloudformation' [default: manual]

 `-Resources`: An array of AWS account properties